anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-A-Visual-History-of-Nobel-Prize-Winner.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="8.-How-old-are-you-when-you-get-the-prize?">8.
-How old are you when you get the prize?<a class="anchor-link" href="#8.-How-old-are-you-when-you-get-the-prize?"> </a></h2><p>The list of repeat winners contains some illustrious names!
+<h2 id="How-old-are-you-when-you-get-the-prize?">How old are you when you get the prize?<a class="anchor-link" href="#How-old-are-you-when-you-get-the-prize?"> </a></h2><p>The list of repeat winners contains some illustrious names!
 We again meet Marie Curie, who got the prize in physics for discovering radiation and in chemistry for isolating radium and polonium.
 John Bardeen got it twice in physics for transistors and superconductivity, Frederick Sanger got it twice in chemistry, and Linus Carl Pauling got it first in chemistry and later in peace for his work in promoting nuclear disarmament.
 We also learn that organizations also get the prize as both the Red Cross and the UNHCR have gotten it twice.</p>
 <p>But how old are you generally when you get the prize?</p>
 </div>
 </div>